aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrol/_index.md

 ```

-the height of the control in unit of points.
+Gets the height of the control in unit of points.

 **Returns:**
 double